mzabani/codd/docs/BACKGROUND-MIGRATIONS.md

 You can also query `codd.jobs` after this, and its description should now give you instructions, such as:

 ```
-Given up updating rows in the employee.new_employee_id column.
-You can DELETE this job row from codd._background_jobs without any side-effects and do any DDL you deem necessary now
+Given up updating rows in the employee table.
+You can delete this job with the codd.delete_background_job function without any side-effects and do any DDL you deem necessary now
 ````

-Make sure you don't `codd.synchronously_finalize_background_job` aborted migrations, as it will fail.
-It's probably easier if you abort the same job in every environment, delete the row from `codd._background_jobs` in every environment and try again with a new migration.
+Make sure you don't `codd.synchronously_finalize_background_job('job-name')` aborted migrations, as it will fail.
+It's probably easier if you abort the same job in every environment, then call `codd.delete_background_job('job-name')` in every environment and try again with a new migration.

 ## What if I can't use pg_cron?